How to Do the Dip at Your Wedding

 Photographed by Al Gawlik, Texas wedding photographer

-#6 Bring your partner back up gracefully and know your next moves.
+#6 Bring your partner back up gracefully and know your next moves to do the dip correctly.
 If you’re doing the dip during your first dance this may be a great time for a twirl and a kiss.

 bride-and-groom-kiss-at-sparkler-exit-photo-by-cameron-zegers-photography